berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Day 34: Outside of class

 - Read [L7: Measure and Analyze Sorting Algorithms](https://docs.google.com/document/d/1jZIoUnnZqPYIHW-0dE1Vz-c21flle_659W7DFURkCxw) and bring questions.
-The environment submission is due by next time and will not be accepted late.
+The environment submission is due by next time and may not be changed.

 ## Day 33: Friday,  November 7, 2025